Thursday, 5 December 2024

 Definition:

-function and breathing of a person whose heart just stopped beating or not breathing.
+(CPR) is an emergency procedure conducted to revive the cardiacfunction and breathing of a person whose heart just stopped beating or not breathing.
 This might include chest compressions (CPR — which stands for cardiopulmonary resuscitation), to get the heart pumping blood through the body again, and/or rescue breathing, to push oxygen into lungs when someone is not breathing on his or her own.
 Prompt CPR can largely improve the survival statistics where cardiac arrest is concerned.

 How to do Adult CPR Significantly